pepinovimr/EshopApi/README.md

 # EshopApi
-Example api for eshop - Listing and adding items + some identity filters
+Example api for eshop using ASP.NET - MVC (Listing and adding items + some identity filters)

 Done as a Seminar thesis